 The answer was simple, but daunting; build a Kids Cancer Hospital.
 Don’t bring kids to germ centers, or send them home where an infection was bound to happen.
 The answer is what America is doing right now; a country that has aggressively worked to get that 9/10 stat down, and has achieved that with 1/10.
 We knew this, but until Dec 31st 2018 as we watched the team run around playing, we were leaving it for another organization.

 Research office.
-Three *units* for in patient, 1. solid tumors, 2. benign hematology, 3. malignant hematology – each area general – totaling 100 beds.
-35 -beds all have 4 private single rooms for malignant, 4 doubles for each of the units.
-A ward of its own for each of the three.
-Total bed capacity – 100
+Three *units* for in patient, 1. solid tumors, 2. benign hematology, 3. malignant hematology – each area general – totaling 152 beds.

-Each needs a nursing station, and a Dr’s ward discussion room (sits 15-people).
-(Note the Nurses stations at S4A did not work and are still not properly used)
+Each floor needs a nursing station, and a Dr’s ward discussion room (sits 15-people).

-One common play room, oxygen piping needed, at least on one floor.
-Three floors would be ideal budget pending.
+One common play room, oxygen piping needed.
+Four floors would be ideal budget pending.
 (1) One floor – research, lecture hall, offices-, Common lounge for Dr’s and place for one Dr’s sleep.
 One office for fellows.
 Two consultant’s office.
+Palliative care.

 (2) Next floor all ward area, with nurses changing etc and (G) Ground floor – pharmacy, mixing of medicine, infusion space, records office, admission office

-((Right now (no specialty offered) we have 50-60 kids cancer patients admitted (March 2019) per day under Hematology and oncology.
-Once we announce the ‘specialty’ we are ensured 100 patients.))
+**Right now (no specialty offered) at the Shoe4Africa General Children’s we have 50-60 kids cancer patients admitted (March 2019) per day under Hematology and oncology.
+Once we announce the ‘specialty’ we are ensured well over 100 patients.

 Radiotherapy- not here, will be administered at Chandaria.
 But Chemo treatment on site.